center-for-threat-informed-defense/attack-flow/docs/language.rst

 i.e. a percentage.
-It is often difficult or impossible to estimate confidence to that level of precision, because Attack Flow typically describes real-world behavior that may have been observed only a few times, which is not a large enough sample to compute meaningful statistics.
+It is often difficult or impossible to estimate confidence to that level of precision, because Attack Flow typically describes real-world behavior that may have been observed only a few times, which is not a large enough sample to compute precise statistics.

-To make ``confidence`` easier to reason about, Attack Flow uses the following confidence scale to map confidence terms to confidence numbers and vice-versa.
+To make ``confidence`` easier to reason about, Attack Flow uses the following confidence scale to map confidence terms to numbers, and vice-versa.

 .. list-table:: Confidence Terms
   :widths: 15 55 15 15